adamzukerman/harmony_experimentation/roadmap.md

 * Fix range modification so that setting ticks does not impact the range of the y axis.
 Only set ticks within given range
 * Convert tone_graph to using matplotlib animation API
 * Make the yaxis limits adapt to maximum values as they come
-* make the dissonance look more like the moving note values instead of the bar graph
+* Make the dissonance look more like the moving note values instead of the bar graph
 * Create a circular list for holding running histories
 * Modify the dissonance calculation to take into account all the overtones of the tones
-* create a tone class that captures the harmonic spectrum of a sound.
+* Create a tone class that captures the harmonic spectrum of a sound.
-* put a log scale to the graph
+* Put a log scale to the graph
 * Create and test the dissonance function http://www.acousticslab.org/learnmoresra/moremodel.html
 * On the second graph, put the dissonance between the notes
 * Learn how to generate sines